danielkwon89/danielkwon89/README.md

 ### Hi there 👋

 I'm Daniel, a front-end software engineer based in New York City.
 I currently work as a software engineer for Interplay Learning.
 In my free time I'm improving my front-end skills and learning everything I can about front-end development.
-Most of my projects are focused on honing my current skills and on gaining practical experience with front-end technology.
+Most of my projects are focused on honing my current skills and on gaining practical experience with front-end technologies.
 I also write articles about web development and my experiences as an engineer <a href="https://daniel-kwon.medium.com/">here</a>.

 ### Getting in touch
 <a href="https://www.linkedin.com/in/danielkwon89/" target="_blank"><img height="28" width="28" src="https://cdn.jsdelivr.net/npm/simple-icons@v4/icons/linkedin.svg" /></a>&nbsp;&nbsp;&nbsp;<a href="https://twitter.com/pockycoder" target="_blank"><img height="28" width="28" src="https://cdn.jsdelivr.net/npm/simple-icons@v4/icons/twitter.svg" /></a>&nbsp;&nbsp;&nbsp;<a href="https://daniel-kwon.medium.com/" target="_blank"><img height="28" width="28" src="https://cdn.jsdelivr.net/npm/simple-icons@v4/icons/medium.svg" /></a>